Rate-cost tradeoffs in control: Introduction

 \subsection{Technical approach}

 The main idea behind our approach to show a converse (impossibility) result is to recursively lower-bound distortion-rate functions arising at each step.
-We apply the classical Shannon lower bound to distortion-rate function \cite{shannon1959coding}, which bounds the distortion-rate function $X$ in terms of the entropy power of $X$, and we use the entropy power inequality \cite{shannon1948mathematical,stam1959some} to split up the distortion-rate functions of the sums of independent random variables.
-Since Shannon's lower bound applies as long as the source random variable has a density, our technique circumvents a precise characterization of the distribution of the state at each time instant.
+We apply the classical Shannon lower bound \cite{shannon1959coding}, which bounds the distortion-rate function $X$ in terms of the entropy power of $X$, and we use the entropy power inequality \cite{shannon1948mathematical,stam1959some} to split up the distortion-rate functions of sums of independent random variables.
+Since Shannon's lower bound applies regardless of the distribution of the source random variable, our technique circumvents a precise characterization of the distribution of the state at each time instant.
 The technique also does not restrict the system noises to be Gaussian.

 To show that our bound can be approached at high rates, we build on the ideas from high resolution quantization theory.
 A pioneering result of Gish and Piece \cite{gish1968asymptotically} states that in the limit of high resolution, a uniform scalar quantizer incurs a loss of only about $\frac 1 2 \log_2 \frac{2 \pi e}{12} \approx 0.254$ bits per sample.
 Ziv \cite{ziv1985universal} showed that regardless of target distortion, the normalized output entropy of a dithered scalar quantizer exceeds that of the optimal vector quantizer by at most $\frac 1 2 \log \frac {4 \pi e} {12} \approx 0.754$ bits per sample.
 A lattice quantizer presents a natural extension of a scalar uniform quantizer to multiple dimensions.
-The advantage of lattice quantizers over uniform scalar quantizers is that the shape of their quantization cells can be made to approach a Euclidean ball in high dimensions.
-Indeed, relying on a fundamental result by Rogers \cite{rogers1964packing} and crediting Poltyev, Zamir and Feder \cite[(25)]{zamir1996onlatticenoise} showed that the logarithm of the normalized second moment of the best $n$-dimensional lattice quantizer converges to that of a ball, $\log \frac 1 {2 \pi e}$, at a speed $\bigo{\frac {\log n}{n}}$.
-The works of Gersho \cite{gersho1979asymptotically}, Zamir and Feder \cite{zamir1992universal} and Linder and Zeger \cite{linder1994tessellating} established that the entropy rate of dithered lattice quantizers converges to Shannon's lower bound in the limit of vanishing distortion.
+The advantage of lattice quantizers over uniform scalar quantizers is that the shape of their quantization cells can be made to approach a Euclidean ball in high dimensions \cite{zamir1996onlatticenoise}.
+Furthermore, the entropy rate of dithered lattice quantizers converges to Shannon's lower bound in the limit of vanishing distortion \cite{gersho1979asymptotically,zamir1992universal,linder1994tessellating}.

 While the presence of a dither signal both at the encoder and the decoder greatly simplifies the analysis and can improve the quantization performance, it also complicates the engineering implementation.
 In this paper, we do not consider dithered quantization.
 Neither do we rely directly on the classical heuristic reasoning by Gish and Piece \cite{gish1968asymptotically}.
 Instead, we use a non-dithered lattice quantizer followed by an entropy coder.
 To rigorously prove that its performance approaches our converse bound, we employ a recent upper bound \cite{kostina2016lowd} on the output entropy of lattice quantizers in terms of the differential entropy of the source, the target distortion and a smoothness parameter of the source density.